ying-teaching/rn/docs/ch06/README.md

 import Users from "../data/Users";
 import ListHeader from "./ListHeader";

-function filterAndSort(text, asc) {
+// be careful to not change the original data function filterAndSort(text, asc) {
   const filtered = Users.filter((user) => {
     if (text) {